MicrosoftCloudEssentials-LearningHub/AI-102StudyGuide/1_CV_NLP-questions.md

 | File5 | GIF  | 15 MB |
 | File6 | JPG  | 30 MB |

 > Which three files can you use to train the model?
-Each correct answer presents a complete solution.

 **Options:**